MrGcGamer/LibGcUniversalDocumentation/README.md

 ```objc
 [GcColorPickerUtils colorFromDefaults:@"DEFAULTS" withKey:@"KEY" fallback:@"ffffffff"]
 ```
-Fallback values have to condone to one of the above-mentioned notations
+Fallback values have to condone to one of the above-mentioned notations.

 ## Implementation of an image picker
 PreferenceBundle plist (Root.plist e.g.)